Table of Contents

 Each ST100/ST101 includes a cellular modem.
 The modem automatically connects to the cellular network when the device has power.
 You may see the following states below.

-The cellular modem is located on the top right of the circuit board.
+The cellular modem is located on the top left of the circuit board.
 The modem is removable in case of damage or obsolescence.
 To remove, detach the antenna by gently pulling up on the gold UFL antenna connector.
 Without exerting pressure on the top of the modem, pull up on the sides to remove the modem from its headers.

 The states below are the normal sequence you will see on startup.